HighSchoolHacking/GLS/Documentation/Design/Classes/Member Variable Declarations.md

 ### `member variable declare`

-`member variable declare` `:` `privacy` `name` `type`*`[, defaultValue]`*
+`member variable declare` `:` `privacy` `name` `type`

 Declaring a member variable will generally be done with the `member variable declare` command.
-This takes in the variable's privacy, name, type, and optionally a default initial value.
+This takes in the variable's privacy, name, and type.

 Privacy may be `"public"`, `"protected"`, or `"private"`.
-For languages such as Python that don't support privacy, the privacy keyword may prepend to the name as per the language's convention.
+For languages that don't support privacy, the privacy keyword may prepend to the name as per the language's convention.

-### `member variable declare start`

-`member variable declare start` `:` `privacy` `name` `type` `defaultValueStart`

-Declaring a member variable across lines, such as for large in-place dictionary or array initializations, is done with the `member variable declare start` command.
-This takes in the variable's privacy, name, type, and a start of its default value.

-Privacy is the same as in `member variable declare`.

-### `member variable declare end`

-`member variable declare end` `:` `defaultValueEnd`

-Completing a member variable declaration across lines is done with the `member variable declare end` command.
+Some languages don't declare member variables in some or all circumstances.
+These will consider the `member variable declare` command a no-op.

 ## Usage